 Once the babies go home some families may have visits from the Homecare team (all NICU nurses).
 This is to check the baby’s growth and feeding and to make sure everyone is settling in ok.
 If everything is going well they hand over to a midwife or doctor to make sure the family is well looked after.

 There are a few things premature twin parents are encouraged to look out for when they’re getting their home ready for the new family members.

 It is recommended that premature twins have separate beds, ideally their own bassinets in the parents’ bedroom.

 It’s also important to have babies’ clothes and bedding made from natural products like merino, cotton or wool.
 Babies covered in polar fleece or other synthetic material can easily overheat.

 In NICU most babies’ vital functions are continuously monitored, and when these monitors are removed it can be a bit frightening for the parents.
-The monitors come off in hospital as soon as they’re not needed, so that the parents can get used to having their babies in cots without any wires attached them before they take their babies home.
+The monitors come off in hospital as soon as they’re not needed so that the parents can get used to having their babies in cots without any wires attached to them before they take their babies home.